Back to Blog Posts

 Title III of the ADA prohibits discrimination in places of public accommodation that are privately owned and operated.
 This can include places ranging from banks to doctors offices.
 Recent lawsuits and court rulings demonstrate that websites are considered a place of public accommodation.

 The Rehabilitation Act of 1973 prohibits disability discrimination in federally run programs, programs that receive financial assistance from the federal government, and federal employment practices.
-It was the first act in the United States that protects the civil rights with people with disabilities.
+It was the first act in the United States that protects the civil rights of people with disabilities.

 Section 504 of the Rehabilitation Act protects the civil rights of people who have disabilities from being excluded, denied benefits, or discriminated against.
 Section 504 applies to programs that receive financial assistance from the federal government or are part of an Executive Agency.

-Section 508 was passed as an amendment to the Rehabilitation Act, requiring the the federal government to provide accessible electronic and information technology for employees and the public who have disabilities.
+Section 508 was passed as an amendment to the Rehabilitation Act, requiring the federal government to provide accessible electronic and information technology for employees and the public who have disabilities.
 This Procurement Law includes electronic and information technology that is procured, developed, or maintained by the federal government.

 21st Century Communications and Video Accessibility Act (CVAA)